Colour Psychology & Communicating With Colour

 In the realm of food, it’s advisable to opt for greens resembling fruits and vegetables.
 Avoid yellow-greens, as they can evoke feelings of illness or nausea.
 However, these tones work well for anything related to gardening or florals.

 PURPLE — REGAL | SENSUAL | SPIRITUAL | MYSTERIOUS

-Somewhat of a paradox, purple blends the excitement of red with the serenity of blue.
-Viewed both as sensual and spiritual, it has a quality that works well for branding that involves a sense of newness or uniqueness.
-A colour that appeals to creative folk, purple has lost its “old lady lavender” association and is now widely used across all age and gender groups.
+Purple embodies a paradox, merging the vigor of red with the tranquility of blue.
+It’s perceived as both sensual and spiritual, making it ideal for branding associated with innovation or distinctiveness.
+Embraced by creative individuals, purple has shed its outdated “old lady lavender” stereotype and now resonates with all age and gender groups.

 WHITE — PURITY | SIMPLICITY | CLEANLINESS | CLARITY

-You may have heard designers harp on about the importance of clear white space.
-White gives your design a chance to breathe.
-Think of it this way, if everyone is yelling at you, you’re less likely to be able to absorb or take in any of the information.
-The human eye sees white as a colour, so it works well in creating contrast and balance.
+Designers often emphasise the significance of clear white space.
+White provides room for your design to breathe.
+Imagine a scenario where everyone is yelling at you – it would be challenging to absorb any information.
+The human eye perceives white as a colour, making it effective in creating contrast and achieving balance.

-I’m sure when you’ve been in the paint aisle at Bunnings you’ve seen how many different tones of white there actually are.
-Depending on their use, pure whites can look stark and uninviting whereas off-whites are viewed as more friendly.
-When used in food packaging, creamy whites are often perceived as sweet and delicious, and more vanilla whites suggest pleasant tastes and smells.
+Next time you’re in the paint aisle at Bunnings, notice the array of white tones.
+Depending on their application, pure whites may appear stark and unwelcoming, while off-whites are seen as more inviting.
+In food packaging, creamy whites often convey a sense of sweetness and deliciousness, while vanilla whites suggest pleasant tastes and scents.